Nordic start-ups follow Skype with low-cost calls

 The growth of Skype’s mostly free and internet-based calling service has eaten into the profits traditional phone providers make from long-distance calls, even though they provide the infrastructure that connects them.

-The Nordic start-ups aim to capitalise on the demand for cheaper calls, with some focusing on low-cost alternatives to roaming and international calls in particular.
+The Nordic start-ups aim to capitalize on the demand for cheaper calls, with some focusing on low-cost alternatives to roaming and international calls in particular.

 “Due to Skype’s Scandinavian background there has been in the region a lot of focus on services that can help callers to save money,” said John Strand, founder of Copenhagen-based telecoms consultancy Strand Consult.